SensLI: Sensitivity-Based Layer Insertion for Neural Networks: SensLI: Sensitivity-Based Layer Insertion

 Then the partial propagation function~$\networkaddedlayer$ realized by the inserted layer is indeed the identity:

 Abbreviating $\fextended^{(i)}(\thetaextended) \coloneqq \ell(\networkextended(\thetaextended)(x_i),y_i)$ for a data point $(x_i,y_i)$, a straightforward calculation shows

 where gradients, as usual, are evaluated with respect to the Euclidean and Frobenius inner products, respectively.
 Moreover, $x_i^k$ is the value of the input~$x_i$, propagated to the $k$-th hidden layer.
+For a fair comparison of all potential layer positions it is recommended to initialize $W_1$ in the same range (or even as the same matrix) for all layers, so that it does not impact the magnitudes of $\nabla_{W_2} \fextended^{(i)}(\thetaextended)$, \cf \eqref{eq:ResNet:initialization:gradients:3}.

-With the second goal of the objective having non-zero gradient \wrt the additional parameters in mind, a further requirement on the initialization \eqref{eq:ResNet:initialization} arises here.
-From \eqref{eq:ResNet:initialization:gradients:3}, we infer that we need to initialize the new weight~$W_1$ and bias~$b$ in such a way that $\sigma(W_1 x + b)$ is not systematically zero.
-For instance, for $\sigma = \tanh$, we can choose $W_1 = \id$ and $b = 0$.
+With \cref{item:extension-goals:2} of the loss having non-zero gradient \wrt the additional parameters in mind, a further requirement on the initialization in \eqref{eq:ResNet:initialization} arises.
+From \eqref{eq:ResNet:initialization:gradients:3}, we infer that we need to initialize the new weight~$W_1$ and bias~$b$ such that $\sigma(W_1 x + b)$ is not systematically zero.
+For instance, for $\sigma = \tanh$ or leaky \relu, we can choose $W_1 = \id$ and $b = 0$.
 Note that the choice of $W_1$ will determine the scale or norm of the resulting gradient $\nabla_{W_2} \fextended(\thetaextended)$.
-We also infer from \eqref{eq:ResNet:initialization:gradients}, that the inner weight matrix~$W_1$ and bias vector~$b$ will only start to receive non-zero updates from the second (mini-batch) gradient step onwards.
+We also infer from \eqref{eq:ResNet:initialization:gradients} that the inner weight matrix~$W_1$ and bias vector~$b$ will only start to receive non-zero updates from the second (mini-batch) gradient step onwards.

-For feedforward neural networks (FNN) \eqref{eq:FNN} with arbitrary activation functions, it is impossible in general to find an initialization for the new layer so that the propagation function is the identity.
-However, for \relu-networks, and under the condition $k \ge 2$, \ie, the added layer is not the first hidden layer, it is possible to use the initialization from \cite{ChenGoodfellowShlens:2015:1}.
+For feedforward \relu-networks as in \eqref{eq:FNN}, we can use the initialization from \citet{ChenGoodfellowShlens:2015:1} to insert a layer anywhere after the first hidden layer ($k \ge 2$).
 This amounts to the choice

 for the new parameters $\thetanew = [W, b]$.
 Notice that we choose the newly added layer to have the same width as its predecessor.
-The initialization \eqref{eq:FNN:initialization} results in the identity function since the \relu activation satisfies $\sigma \circ \sigma = \sigma$ and thus
+The initialization in \eqref{eq:FNN:initialization} results in the identity function since the \relu activation satisfies $\sigma \circ \sigma = \sigma$ and thus

 holds.
-The last equality is true because $x^{k-1}$ itself is the output of the previous layer and thus a vector with non-negative components.
+The last equality is true because $x^{k-1}$ itself is the output of the previous \relu layer and thus a vector with non-negative components.
+Looking at the gradients of the new layer and using the notation from \eqref{eq:ResNet:initialization:gradients}, we obtain